eellak/gsoc2019-ltsp/man/ltsp-nfs.8.md

 **ltsp** [_ltsp-options_] **nfs** [**-h** _nfs-home_] [**t** _nfs-tftp_]

 ## DESCRIPTION
-Install /etc/exports.d/ltsp-nfs.conf in order to export $BASE_DIR,
+Install /etc/exports.d/ltsp-nfs.conf in order to export /srv/ltsp ($BASE_DIR),
-$TFTP_DIR and $HOME_DIR.
+/srv/tftp/ltsp ($TFTP_DIR) and optionally /home ($HOME_DIR).

 ## OPTIONS
 See the **ltsp(8)** man page for _ltsp-options_.

 **-h**, **--nfs-home=**_0|1_
-  Export /home over NFS3.
+: Export /home over NFS3.
 Defaults to 0.
 Note that NFS3 is insecure for home, so by default SSHFS is used.
 To specify a different directory, set $HOME_DIR in /etc/ltsp/ltsp.conf.

 **-t**, **--nfs-tftp=**_0|1_
-  Export /srv/tftp/ltsp over NFS3.
+: Export /srv/tftp/ltsp over NFS3.
 Defaults to 1.
 To specify a different directory, set $TFTP_DIR in /etc/ltsp/ltsp.conf.

 ## EXAMPLES